dacvs/aoc2023/README.md

 - `import lib` is _allowed_.
 Module `lib` contains my code that is available to all my solutions.

 This was my first time participating in Advent of Code.
 Problems were easy at first.
-I solved many of them that first Saturday.
+I solved many problems on my first day.
 I solved many problems before I ever received a "wrong answer" message.
 I solved many problems before I ever defined a function.
 I defined only one class, and I could easily do without that definition, so